allenai/drop-leaderboard-example/README.md

 ## Submitting to the leaderboard

-Follow the following steps from the repository root directory:
+Follow the these steps in the repository root directory:

 1. Create a docker image: